A note about these definitions: Each of these definitions has been carefully researched

 Bear - The most common definition of a ‘bear’ is a man who has facial/body hair, and a cuddly body.
 However, the word ‘bear’ means many things to different people, even within the bear movement.
 Many men who do not have one or all of these characteristics define themselves as bears, making the term a very loose one.
 ‘Bear’ is often defined as more of an attitude and a sense of comfort with natural masculinity and bodies.

 Berdache - A generic term used to refer to a third gender person (woman-livingman).
 The term ‘berdache’ is generally rejected as inappropriate and offensive by Native Peoples because it is a term that was assigned by European settlers to differently gendered Native Peoples.
 Appropriate terms vary by tribe and include: ‘one-spirit’, ‘two-spirit’, and ‘wintke.’

 Bicurious – A curiosity about having sexual relations with a person of the same gender.

 Bigender - Having two gender identities, either simultaneously or varying between the two.
 The gender identities can be male, female, or non-binary identities.

 Binding – The process of flattening one’s breasts to have a more masculine or flat appearing chest.

 Biphobia - The fear of, discrimination against, or hatred of bisexuals, which is often times related to the current binary standard.
 Biphobia can be seen within the LGBTQI community, as well as in general society.

-Bisexual – A person emotionally, physically, and/or sexually attracted to males/men and females/women.
+Bisexual – A person emotionally, physically, and/or sexually attracted to more than one gender.
 This attraction does not have to be equally split between genders and there may be a preference for one gender over others.

 Bottom - A person who is said to take a more submissive role during sexual interactions.
 Sometimes referred to as ‘pasivo’ in Latin American cultures.
 Also known as ‘Catcher.’
 (See also ‘Top’.)